 If Tenant requires wiring for a bell or buzzer system, such wiring shall be done by an electrician approved by Landlord in its reasonable discretion.
 All wiring for telephone or any similar service shall be approved by Landlord in its reasonable discretion, and no boring or cutting for wiring shall be done unless approved by Landlord or its representatives, as stated.
 The electric current shall not be used for space heaters unless written permission to do so shall first have been obtained from Landlord or its representatives in writing, and at an agreed cost to Tenant.

 Tenant and its employees and invitees shall observe and obey all parking and traffic regulations as imposed by Landlord.
 Landlord may charge an hourly rate (as determined by Landlord from time to time) for any visitor parking in the Building parking facilities.
 Failure to observe the rules and regulations shall terminate an individual’s right to use the Parking Facility and subject the vehicle in violation to removal and/or impoundment.
 Parking stickers and access cards or other forms of identification supplied by Landlord shall remain the property of Landlord and not the property of a tenant and are not transferable.
 All vehicles shall be parked only in areas designated therefor by Landlord.
+Storing of vehicles in the parking facility is prohibited and the Landlord will strictly enforce.
+Should a special situation arise requiring a vehicle to remain in the Parking Facility overnight, a work order will be required stating date(s) and duration of overnight(s), as well as vehicle description, including make, model, year, color, license plate number, parking level, and space number if located in a reserved space.
 If vehicles are blocking driveways or passageways or parked in violation of Landlord's rules and regulations or are otherwise parked in unauthorized areas or spaces, Landlord may exercise vehicle removal remedies under Tex.
 Transp.
 Code Ann. § 684.011 et. seq.
 (Vernon 2010), as the same may be amended from time to time.
 The owner of the vehicle or its driver assumes all risk and responsibility for damage, loss or theft to vehicles, personal property or persons while such vehicle is in the Parking Facility.